FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 - name: The name of the directive - used in Logging
 - dataSource: Path of source data in the Data Manager
 - dataDelimeter: Delimiter used in data source path"
-- fromValue: This ifMissing and ifPrimitive options will use the last segment of the data source path as a Tag identifier unless this value is provided, in which case it will override the From value from the source path.
+- fromValue: This ifMissing and ifPrimitive options will use the last segment of the data source path as a "From" value or Tag identifier unless this value is provided, in which case it will override the From value from the source path.
 - ifMissing: Action to take if the specified dataSource is not in the Data Manager
    - 1: Throw - Throw a merge exception
    - 2: Ignore - Ignore this directive and continue processing